Pytry/wee-cluster-boot/README.md

 ## To Change The Message

-Modify "./simple-cluster/src/main/resources/application.yml" by setting a value for the "hoopes.cluster-boot.allHereMessage" property.
+Modify "./simple-cluster/src/main/resources/application.yml" by setting ot changing the value for the "hoopes.cluster-boot.allHereMessage" property.

 Example: